jounijl/message/README.md

 Buffer to read and write streams.

-Reader reads valuepairs location in buffer to a linked list.
+Reader reads valuepairs location in a buffer to a linked list.

 Encodings: UCS with UTF-8 transferring or onebyte or multibyte encoding.